quantum-kite/kite/docs/tutorial/calculation.md

 !!! note

-    The user can decide what functions are used in a calculation.
+    The user can decide what functions are used in a given calculation.
     However, it is not possible to configure the same function twice in the same Python script (HDF5 file).

-When these objects are defined, we can export the file that will contain set of input instructions for [KITEx][kitex] using the [`#!python kite.config_system`][config_system] function: function:
+When these objects are defined, we can export the file that will contain a set of input instructions for [KITEx][kitex] using the [`#!python kite.config_system`][config_system] function: function:
 ``` python
 kite.config_system(lattice, configuration, calculation, filename='test.h5')